andyclee/andyclee.github.io/README.md

 ## About

-I'm Andy, a 3rd year PhD candidate in the School of Computer Science at the University of Illinois Urbana-Champaign.
+I'm Andy, a fourth year PhD student (started Fall 2023) in the School of Computer Science at the University of Illinois Urbana-Champaign.
 I am advised by [Hari Sundaram](https://sundaram.cs.illinois.edu/) in the [Crowd Dynamics Lab](https://crowddynamicslab.github.io/).
 Broadly, I work in algorithmic game theory and mechanism design, developing models and algorithms for helping cognitively constrained agents (people) make decisions.
 I am particularly interested in models and mechanisms focusing on attention as a scarce, rivalrous resource.

 In my free time I enjoy racquet sports, cooking, and watching movies.
 I also help organize the Champaign-Urbana coffee club, please let me know if you are interested in joining.
 You may find some of my work, contact information, and a picture of my face below.